tusen-ai/SST/README.md

 Our implementation is based on [MMDetection3D](https://github.com/open-mmlab/mmdetection3d), so just follow their [getting_started](https://github.com/open-mmlab/mmdetection3d/blob/master/docs/getting_started.md) and simply run the script: `run.sh`.

-**It is highly recommended to check the data version if users generate data with the official MMDetection3D.
+**ATTENTION: It is highly recommended to check the data version if users generate data with the official MMDetection3D.
 MMDetection3D refactors its coordinate definition after v1.0.
 A hotfix is using our code to re-generate the waymo_dbinfo_train.pkl**

 ### Fast Waymo Evaluation:
 - Copy `tools/idx2timestamp.pkl` and `tools/idx2contextname.pkl` to `./data/waymo/kitti_format/`.